Pope Urban II

-Pope Urban was a native of France, and was a descendant of a noble family from the French commune of Châtillon-sur-Marne.
-Reims was the nearby cathedral school where he began his studies in 1050.
+Pope Urban was a native of France and a descendant of a noble family from the French commune of Châtillon-sur-Marne.
 Before his papacy, Urban was the grand prior of Cluny and bishop of Ostia.
-As pope, he dealt with Antipope Clement III, infighting of various Christian nations, and the Muslim incursions into Europe.
-In 1095 he started preaching the First Crusade (1096–99).
-He promised forgiveness and pardon for all of the past sins of those who would fight to reclaim the holy land from Muslims and free the eastern churches.
-This pardon would also apply to those that would fight the Muslims in Spain.
-While the First Crusade resulted in occupation of Jerusalem from the Fatimids and consequent massacre of the muslim population there, Pope Urban II died before he could receive this news.
+As pope, he dealt with Antipope Clement III, the infighting of various Christian nations, and the Turkish invasions into Anatolia.
+In 1095, he started preaching for the start of the First Crusade (1096–1099).
+He promised forgiveness and pardon for all of the past sins of those who would fight to reclaim the Holy Land from Muslims and free the Eastern churches.
+This pardon would also apply to those fighting the Muslims in Spain.
+While the First Crusade resulted in the occupation of Jerusalem and expulsion of the Fatimids, Pope Urban II died before he could receive the news.

-He also set up the modern-day Roman Curia in the manner of a royal ecclesiastical court to help run the Church.
+Urban II also set up the modern-day Roman Curia in the manner of a royal ecclesiastical court to help run the church.
 He was beatified by Pope Leo XIII on 14 July 1881.

 Bishop of Ostia

 Urban, baptized Eudes (Odo), was born to a family of Châtillon-sur-Marne.
-He was prior of the abbey of Cluny, later Pope Gregory VII named him cardinal-bishop of Ostia c.
+In 1050, he began his studies at the nearby cathedral school of Reims.
+He was prior of the abbey of Cluny, and Pope Gregory VII later named him cardinal-bishop of Ostia c.
 1080.
 He was one of the most prominent and active supporters of the Gregorian reforms, especially as legate in the Holy Roman Empire in 1084.
 He was among the three whom Gregory VII nominated as papabile (possible successors).
-Desiderius, the abbot of Monte Cassino, was chosen to follow Gregory in 1085 but, after his short reign as Victor III, Odo was elected by acclamation at a small meeting of cardinals and other prelates held in Terracina in March 1088.
+Desiderius, the abbot of Monte Cassino, was chosen to follow Gregory VII in 1085 but, after his short reign as Victor III, Odo was elected by acclamation at a small meeting of cardinals and other prelates held in Terracina in March 1088.